Dim Sum Stuffed Peppers

 Delicious shrimp-stuffed green peppers to enjoy at your next dim sum

-Recipe by Sue Mah.
+Recipe by Registered Dietitian Sue Mah

 Are you a fan of dim sum?
 Dim sum, the beloved Chinese tradition of bite-sized dishes, has captured hearts worldwide, and today we shine the spotlight on this delicious dim sum recipe: shrimp stuffed peppers by Dietitian, Sue Mah.
 Packed with flavour and nutrients, these dim sum stuffed green peppers are sure to impress.
-They can be enjoyed as an appetizer, a main course, or a side dish.
+They can be enjoyed as an appetizer, main course, or a side dish.
 Keep reading for the step-by-step recipe!

 Makes 4 servings (main dish) or 6 servings (side dish)